Make-School-Courses/CS-1.3-Core-Data-Structures/Lessons/Class12.md

 **NOTE: Fill in with the appropriate items**

-1. Identify and describe
+By this end of this lesson, students should be able to...

-1. Define
+1. Analyze recursive algorithms as they relate to trees and tree sorting
-1. Design
+1. Practice implementing in-place algorithms
-1. Implement
+1. Implement Quick Sort with a partition algorithm

 ## Topics
 - [Tree sort] using [search tree] data structure